 Attack on Titan: Lost Girls

-Lost Girls is a novel following two female heroes from Attack on Titan.
+Lost Girl is a novel following two female heroes from Attack on Titan.
 Kodansha released Lost Girls in December 2014 and followed it up with a manga adaptation in 2016.
 Bessatsu Shōnen Magazine ran the story in three chapters, which Kodansha collected into two volumes.

 Attack on Titan: The Harsh Mistress of the City